rweigel/phys260/Electric_Flux/Electric_Flux.md

 <img src="figures/Electric_Flux_Cube.svg"/>

 Find the flux through the cube for the electric field given in the above figure.
-Use both Methods I and II.

 # $\Phi_E$ through Open Surface II